-(a) Merchant Bankers
+(i) Merchant Bankers

-The Investment Manager is required to appoint at least one or more Merchant Bankers, registered under the Merchant Bankers Regulations, and at least one of them shall be the lead Merchant Banker for the Issue of Units of InvITs, known as the Merchant Banker to the Issue.
-The InvIT shall be permitted to file the Draft Offer Document only through a Merchant Banker.
+The Investment Manager, in consultation with the Trustee, is required to appoint at least one or more Merchant Bankers, registered under the Merchant Bankers Regulations, and at least one of them shall be the lead Merchant Banker for the Issue of Units of InvITs, which entity shall be the Merchant Banker to the Issue.
+The InvIT shall be permitted to file the Draft Offer Document or the Placement Memorandum, as the case may be, only through a Merchant Banker.

-The Merchant Bankers are expected to exercise due diligence and in respect of a public offer, the Merchant Bankers are required to file a due diligence certificate along with a copy of the Draft Offer Document, the Offer Document, at the time of opening of the Issue and at the time of submission of the final Issue report with SEBI.
+The Merchant Bankers are expected to exercise due diligence and in respect of a public issue, the Merchant Bankers are required to file a due diligence certificate along with a copy of the Draft Offer Document, Offer Document at the time of opening of the Issue and at the time of submission of the final Issue report with SEBI.
+In respect of a private placement, the Merchant Bankers are required to file a due diligence certificate along with a copy of the Placement Memorandum.
 Further, the Merchant Bankers advise the InvIT and Parties to the InvIT on appointment of other intermediaries.

-The Merchant Bankers interact with SEBI and the Stock Exchanges throughout the listing process, including receiving final observations from SEBI and receiving inprinciple and final listing approvals from the Stock Exchanges.
+The Merchant Bankers interact with SEBI and the stock exchanges throughout the listing process, including obtaining final observations and receiving in-principle and final listing approvals from the stock exchanges.
 The Merchant Bankers also assist with co-ordinating road shows for marketing of the Issue for public offers.